The City of Hills

 Ancient Rome was founded on seven hills.
 Yet as you walk around Rome today, it is difficult to understand the layout of the city as the Romans knew it.

-When Rome was founded long ago (see our blog on Romulus and Remus) the hills of Rome were occupied by different tribes who had settled in the area.
+When Rome was founded long ago the hills of Rome were occupied by different tribes who had settled in the area.
 Eventually, they banded together, drained the valleys between the hills and set about building a city.
 In the 380s BC the people now called ‘The Romans’ enclosed their settlement in the Servian wall.
-Rome today is much bigger than the original nucleus of the city and five of the seven hills are very central with many things to see and do
+Rome today is much bigger than the original nucleus of the city and five of the seven hills are very central with many things to see and do.

 The Esquiline was the largest of the ancient seven hills of Rome, in the early days the it was a burial ground.
 By the 1st Century BC it had become a fashionable residential district, perhaps thanks to the Etruscan nobleman Maecenas who built a large Persian style garden on the slopes of the hill, soon followed by other senators with rich villas and gardens.
 After the fire of Rome in 64AD Nero would build a section of his Domus Aurea or golden house here.
 In an effort to destroy the memory of Nero Trajan built his baths on top, parts of which can still be seen today in the park next to the colosseum called the ‘colle oppio’.